-In attempt to explore closely the develop in carpet and flooring trends for 2018 their designs and colors aims, the variety of hand-made carpets, machine-made carpets and rugs, textile floor coverings, laminate flooring and in this article we will lead you to the word of Domotex exhibition in Hanover, Germany.
+In attempt to explore closely the develop in carpet and flooring trends, their designs and colors aims, the variety of hand-made carpets, machine-made carpets and rugs, textile floor coverings, laminate flooring and in this article we will lead you to the word of Domotex exhibition in Hanover, Germany.
 The opening statement of designer Alfredo Häberli summons it up nicely.

 “We’re surrounded by high tech.
 Not just houses and vehicles can be smart, but floors too.
 In the future, they could convert our footsteps into energy”, says designer Alfredo Häberli.